 With over 500 languages and 6,000 dialects, the diverse cultures and religions of India shape today’s wedding ceremonies, and so Indian weddings vary based on their region of origin.
 Many different rituals that are part of an Indian wedding ceremony also can take place over several days.

 The engagement is the first agreement between the families, and that's when they set the wedding date.
-“The wedding rituals themselves begin 15 days before the wedding, with Barni Bandhwana,” says Ferinoosh Khosravi, senior catering and special events manager at The Roosevelt Hotel.
+"The wedding rituals themselves begin 15 days before the wedding, with Barni Bandhwana,” say our catering managers.
 “That’s where a piece of thread, called Mauli, is tied to the hands of both the groom and his parents, to humbly request a safe wedding day from the gods.”

 Before the wedding day, an Indian bride takes part in a Mehendi ceremony, where the bride and her female family members and friends gather to apply henna.